grannycart/by-sound-alone_source/beta-manuscript/3_Chapter.md

 "Absolutely," said Percy, kicking herself that she didn't ask for more.
 Still, she have never been paid triple for a hull load before.

-Trinity stood and shuffled over to a sideboard where an enormous ledger book was laid out open.
+Miss Mai stood and shuffled over to a sideboard where an enormous ledger book was laid out open.
 She made marks with a large fountain pen in it between counting out heavy coins and placing them into a soft leather satchel.
-While watching Trinity's fingers pick apart the coins, Percy noticed for the first time that she only had three fingers on her right hand.
+While watching Miss Mai's fingers pick apart the coins, Percy noticed for the first time that she only had three fingers on her right hand.

-Trinity continued the conversation while counting as if it were no effort.
+Miss Mai continued the conversation while counting as if it were no effort.
 "This must be quite a bit of money for you Captain Percy.
 Tell me, have you thought about selling your boat after you make the delivery and taking all the profit you will have and settling down with a nice man somewhere?"

-Percy smiled at the matronly side Trinity had suddenly revealed.
+Percy smiled at the matronly side Miss Mai had suddenly revealed.
 "Well, you know what the old cliché says about captains: I'm married to my boat.
 There's no man who could compete with her.
 Besides, you know how the surface life is: where it isn't chaos, it's bureaucracy.
 I'd rather stay underwater."

-Trinity nodded.
+Miss Mai nodded.
 "Unfortunately there's some truth to that.
 There's no sure future anywhere on the surface.
 Makes it hard to commit to settling down anywhere particular."

-"Not to change the subject Trinity, but how likely is it that we're going to have some kind of Authority interference while trying to move this shipment of yours?"
+"Not to change the subject Miss Mai, but how likely is it that we're going to have some kind of Authority interference while trying to move this shipment of yours?"

 "You know how the Authorities are Captain Percy.
 In some places they pursue everything.
 An honest logistician cannot ever promise they won't interfere.
 That's why we move things by submarine: interference is a lot less likely if they don't know the shipping is happening.
 In this case, I would suggest that you do your absolute best to make sure no Authority finds out this particular shipment is happening."